GEOG 1201 Environmental Systems: Weather (4 Credits)

 Biogeography focuses on present and past distributions of plants and animals.
 In this course we consider a number of themes central to biogeography, including plate tectonics and biogeography, the effects of climate change of plant and animal distributions, biogeographic realms, island biogeography, biodiversity, human impacts on plants and animals, and the origins of agriculture.

 GEOG 3520 Geography of Soils (4 Credits)

 Spatial variation in soil characteristics; soil processes, soil morphology, their application in soil studies.
-Prerequisite: GEOG 1203 or equivalent or instructor's permission.
-Recommended prerequisite: general chemistry.
+Prerequisite: GEOG 1201-1203 Environmental Systems or instructor's permission.

 GEOG 3550 Topics in Physical Geography (1-5 Credits)